German-Immersive-Railroading-Community/BackupSystem/README.md

   - [1.4.
 Command line arguments](#14-command-line-arguments)
   - [1.5.
 Future features](#15-future-features)
 # 1. BackupSystem
 A universal system for making Backups of the GIRC Server.
 It packs all the files/folders that need to be backed up into a zip-file and sends it to a Backupserver over SFTP (not FTPS!).
-I there are any questions or bugs feel free to open an issue.
+If there are any questions or bugs feel free to open an issue.

 ## 1.1.
 Requirements
 The Backupserver will need a folder with the current year-month ('YYYY-mm').
-This _can_ be made through Cron (`0 0 1 * * mkdir /path/of/folder/$(date +"%Y-%m")`) or manually.
+This _can_ be made through Cron or manually.
 The files that are needed are:
 - [backfiles.txt](#121-backfilestxt)
 - [data.json](#122-datajson)